 There can be multiple generations of armyworm in a year, with caterpillars being most active during summer and autumn.

-Lawn armyworms feed on grass blades during the late afternoon and early evening.
+Cosmopolitan armyworms feed on grass blades during the late afternoon and early evening.
 In large numbers, armyworm can advance like an army (hence their name), strip the turf foliage and cause rapidly expanding bare patches in lawns.

 Tropical Armyworm and Fall Armyworm are usually only problematic in seasons when the weather conditions are favourable to them.
 They can do extensive damage to vegie gardens when their population pressure is high.

 Tropical Armyworm and Fall Armyworm: